 Six months prior to the B’nai Mitzvah date, our students begin their studies with Cantor Frenkel and their B’nai Mitzvah Tutor.
 The first session for the student and parents is a spiritual interview with Cantor Frenkel.
 This is a chance for Cantor Frenkel to get to know each student and his/her parents and begin to delve into the real meaning of B’nai Mitzvah for all of them.

 Then, students study once a week with their assigned B’nai Mitzvah Tutor, reviewing their prayers and learning their individual Torah portions.
 For the last month prior to the student’s B’nai Mitzvah, Cantor Frenkel rehearses with the student and helps the family to finalize all the plans for their big day.

-Rabbi Reuben or Rabbi Bernstein will officiate at every Bar or Bat Mitzvah throughout the year.
+Rabbi Bernstein or Rabbi Renner will officiate at every Bar or Bat Mitzvah throughout the year.
 Approximately six weeks prior to the date of the service each family will meet together with the officiating rabbi for a spiritual and educational orientation to the meaning of Bar and Bat Mitzvah.
 Following the family meeting the rabbis meet individually with each child weekly for the five weeks leading up to the service to help them create their Bar or Bat Mitzvah speeches.

 Table Centerpieces also available

 Remember those less fortunate during family celebrations and community events

 All donated food is distributed through the Westside Food Bank to local social service agencies assisting needy people in our community.

 Read about our past B’nai Mitzvah projects to get inspired – compassion and pride beam from our children’s words.